CV Board Leadership

 Michelle Maya Kittleson, MD

-Michelle Kittleson, MD, is professor of medicine at Cedars-Sinai and director of education in heart failure and transplantation at the Smidt Heart Institute.
+Michelle Maya Kittleson, MD, is professor of medicine at Cedars-Sinai and director of education in heart failure and transplantation at the Smidt Heart Institute.

 Kittleson has served as Interim Editor-in-Chief of the Journal of Heart and Lung Transplantation, on writing committees for the ACC/AHA Hypertrophic Cardiomyopathy Guidelines and the ACC/AHA/HFSA HF Guidelines, co-editor-in-chief for the ACC Heart Failure Self-Assessment Program, and on the Board of Directors for HFSA.
 Her essays have appeared in the New England Journal of Medicine, Annals of Internal Medicine, and JAMA Cardiology and poems in JAMA and Annals of Internal Medicine.
 Her book, Mastering the Art of Patient Care, is available from Springer publishing.